 A) The accused student shall have the right to notification within seven working days that an Honor Code accusation has been made against him/her.

-1) Intent: A person acts with intent when, at the time he commits the act, he desires to cause the consequences of his act or believes that the consequences are substantially certain to result from it.
+1) Intent: A person acts with intent when, at the time they commit the act, their desires to cause the consequences of their act or believes that the consequences are substantially certain to result from it.
 (Black's Law Dictionary, 5th Ed.).